zwagaroo/e100-p3/README.md

 ### Music Conversion From File
 To load a .wav file for conversion, you must first copy your desired file into the SynthChord project folder

-Press the 'Load from file' button at the bottom left of the window, and enter the full filename of the file you wish to convert into the pop-up window and press confirm.
+Press the 'Load from file' button at the bottom left of the window, and enter the filename of the file you wish to convert into the pop-up window.

 ![App Screenshot](https://i.imgur.com/Xw594Ny.png)

 Select your desired instrument from the dropdown menu and press play to listen to your converted song

 ### Saving Songs